Battling addiction and ready for treatment?

 Cyberbullying has become one of the most prevalent forms of bullying, especially among teenagers.
 In fact, according to a recent study by Statistic Brain Research Institute, nearly half of all teens have been bullied online.

 Cyberbullying can have serious consequences.
-In fact, according to the same study by Statistic Brain Research Institute, nearly one in four teens who were cyberbullied said that it harmed their self-esteem, and one in ten said that it hurt their grades.
+In fact, according to the same study by the Statistic Brain Research Institute, nearly one in four cyberbullied teens said that it harmed their self-esteem, and one in ten said that it hurt their grades.

 The Lasting Impact of Bullying

 Bullying can have a lasting impact on the victim’s mental and physical health.
 According to the National Bullying Prevention Center, bullying can lead to mental health disorders and addiction in adulthood.

 Higher risk factors of Bullying can also cause the victim to miss school, have low self-worth, and suffer from anxiety, depression, and sleep problems.

 People who have been bullied often use drugs or alcohol to cope with the fear and anxiety.
 However, what starts as casual drinking or drug use can quickly turn into an addiction.

 In addition to coping with their bully-related trauma, people who suffer from addiction also have to deal with the financial stress of paying for their habit, the physical effects of substance abuse on their bodies, and the social stigma surrounding addiction.